yashwanth-yasp/devops-notes/docker-internals/volumes.md

 - Ex: Can be used as a temporary download folder in the example of a container downloading a database and storing it in the local database
 - `docker run --mount type=tmpfs source destination nginx`

+- `docker system prune` will prune everything other than volumes